lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>Advert Click Logistic Classifcation</b></summary>

-The link to this notebook: https://github.com/vincentlam13/code/blob/master/machine-learning/regression/logistic-regression/advertising-data.ipynb
+The link to this notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/machine-learning/regression/logistic-regression/advertising-data.ipynb)

 This notebook was created in conjunction with the Data Science Bootcamp course.
 The aim of the notebook is to classify whether or not a particular internet user clicked on an Advertisement.
 A logistic regression model will predict whether or not they will click on an ad based off the features of that user.